 Originally constructed in 1815 and operated as a tavern, Emerson Estabrook remodeled the third floor as an opera house, according to Freddie Templeton, president of the Manchester Historical Society.
 In 1884, the Estabrook's Opera House opened.
 A fire destroyed the original opera house in 1892 and in 1896 the building was rebuilt and opened as the Union Opera House.
-This hall was used as a community space for events, entertainment and Town Meetings into the 20th century, Templeton said.

 The Manchester Historical Society was not able to find an exact date for when the building became the home of Factory Point Bank, however, they believe it happened sometime in the late 1920s or early 1930s.

 Factory Point Bank was originally chartered in 1883.